 Cash levels have not been calculated on a look-through basis.
 The underlying investments of the fund will also have a proportion of their assets invested in liquid assets.
 The publication has been prepared and issued by Perpetual Investment Management Limited (PIML) ABN 18 000 866 535 AFSL No 234426, as promoter for the Perpetual WealthFocus Superannuation Fund.
-The information contained in this document is general information only and is not intended to provide you with financial adviser or take into account your objectives, financial situation or needs.
+The information contained in this document is general information only and is not intended to provide you with financial advice or take into account your objectives, financial situation or needs.
 You should consider, with a financial adviser, whether the information is suitable for your circumstances.
 To the extent permitted by law, no liability is accepted for any loss or damage as a result of any reliance on this information.
 The information contained in this document is in addition to and does not form part of the product disclosure statement (PDS) for the Perpetual WealthFocus Superannuation Fund.
-The PDS for the Perpetual WealthFocus Superannuation Fund ABN 41 772 007 500, issued by Equity Trustees Superannuation Limited (ETSL) ABN 50 055 641 757, AFSL 229757, RSE L0001458, should be considered before deciding whether to acquire or hold units.
+ABN 41 772 007 500, issued by Equity Trustees Superannuation Limited (ETSL) ABN 50 055 641 757, AFSL 229757, RSE L001458, should be considered before deciding whether to acquire or hold units.
 The PDS and Target Market Determination can be obtained by calling 1800 011 022 or visiting www.perpetual.com.au.
 Neither PIML, ETSL nor any of their related parties guarantee the performance of any fund or the return of an investor's capital.
-Total returns shown for the Perpetual WealthFocus Superannuation Fund have been calculated using exit prices after taking into account all of Perpetual's ongoing fees and assuming reinvestment of distributions.
-No allowance has been made for taxation.
+Total returnes shown for the Perpetual WealthFocus Superannuation Fund have a proportion of the product as been made for taxation.
 Past performance is not indicative of future performance.